Sign In Register

 Is Utica a Good Place to Live?

-Based on current data, Utica receives an overall livability score of 4.3 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, low unemployment, affordable housing, a low poverty rate.
+Based on current data, Utica receives an overall livability score of 4.3 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, low unemployment, low crime rates, affordable housing.
 Utica stands out as an excellent place to live, with strong marks across most quality-of-life indicators.

 Economy & Jobs